-They are gap penalties.
-Each time the program introduces a gap it triggers a penalty score, which reduces the total score of the alignment.
-However, this would make the whole thing meaningless, unless gap introduction would rise the total score by a value that is higher than the negative effect of the penalty.
-By this simple way we can limit the number of gaps and increase their significance.
+Apparently, the program has some instructions forcing it to limit the number of gaps and their position in the sequence.
+That instruction is called the "gap penalty".
+Each time the program introduces a gap, it triggers a penalty score, which may decrease or increase the total score of the alignment.
+Gaps are introduced only if they substantially increase the total score of the alignment.
+By this simple rule, we can limit the number of gaps and increase their significance.
 The gap penalty is a parameter that can be changed each time an alignment is run.
-This will affect the number of gaps, their length and position in the sequence alignment.
+By increasing or reducing the value of the gap penalties, the total number of gaps, their length, and their position in the sequence alignment may be controlled.

 The expression for calculating the alignment score can be modified accordingly to include gap penalties:(score) S= Σ of costs (identities, replacements) - Σ of penalties (number of gaps x gap penalties)

 The numbers required for the left-hand side of the equation, where we count the score generated by identities and similarities, are presented as a 20 x 20 matrix.
 This matrix is called a substitution matrix

 .
 The details are discussed on the next page